 A fixed-rate plan maintains the same rate for your energy usage throughout the contract.

-A variable-rate plan, on the other hand, means that your supplier can adjust your pricing each month.
+A variable-rate plan means that your supplier can adjust your pricing each month.

-If you’re new to comparing Texas power and moving into a rental or an apartment, you might ask if you need to match your electricity contract with your lease.
+If you’re new to comparing Texas power and moving into a rental or an apartment, you don’t have to match your electricity contract with your lease.

 Termination fee: If you want to cancel your service before the end of your contract period, you may be charged a termination fee.